Megidd/cpp-service/README.md

 # C++ Service

 A C++ logic is provided as a service.
-Accessible by HTTP requests.
+Accessible by:

+* HTTP request.
 See test to figure out how.
+* System call i.e. command-line.